 The completion of the job is contingent on all the correct materials arriving in a timely manner, and exists in the finite space where fair price and sufficient quality come together.

-In addition to physical materials, your supply chain also encompasses a delicate balance of relationships that must be effectively managed for your project to be completed successfully.
+In addition to physical materials, your supply chain encompasses a delicate balance of relationships that must be effectively managed for your project to be completed successfully.
 As the general contractor, you reside in the middle of this chain of relationships as the one who interfaces with both the owner and the subcontractors and other laborers on the job site.
 Most often, you represent the interests both up and down your supply chain.

 As ‘Designing Buildings’ describes it on their Supply Chain Management Wiki, “project relationships are short term and have defined start and end points.
 The resulting lack of continuity prevents the innovation and improvement of process.
 Changing the perspective from delivery of a ‘project’ to the process of ‘project delivery’ requires the building of long-term relationships, partnering, and alliancing.”

-For example, Dome Construction out of San Francisco, California prioritizes working with the same subcontractors whenever possible.
-Long term relationships with subcontractors allows for consistency and trustworthy work being done, as well as improving processes over time.
+For example, Dome Construction out of San Francisco, prioritizes working with the same subcontractors whenever possible.
+Long-term relationships with subcontractors allows for consistency.
+You build trust about the work being done and improve processes over time.

-On their end, subs can see schedule of values for the project, compliance requirements, change orders, and more.
-And if there is an issue with the application for payment, subs are notified automatically.
+On their end, subs can see schedule of values for the project, compliance requirements, and change orders.
+If there’s an issue with the application for payment, subs are notified automatically through email.
 Dome was relieved to free their accounting team from the endless email trails.